Microsoft Licensing

 Major add-ons include:

-In summary, enterprise plans scale up in features and cost from E1 to E5, frontline plans tailor those features for deskless workers with lower price points, and business plans offer small organizations bundles up to a 300-user limit.
+In summary, enterprise plans scale up in features and cost from E1 to E5.
+Frontline plans tailor those features for deskless workers with lower price points.
+Business plans offer small organizations bundles with a limit of up to 300 users.

 Assessing Business Needs and Usage Patterns

 Selecting the right plan starts with a clear-eyed assessment of your business requirements and usage patterns.
-A plan should neither leave important needs unmet nor pay for unused bells and whistles.
+A plan should neither leave important needs unmet nor pay for unused features.
 CIOs should undertake the following steps and considerations:

 1. Profile Your Workforce: